wolverian/jenky/README.md

 ## Development

-Jenky is currently at a 0.1 release.
+Jenky is currently in alpha.
 It is usable but not robust.

 ## Authors